ky1ejs/osx-box-bootstrap/README.md

     * Xcode -> Preferences -> Downloads -> Components
   * open the iOS Simulator from Xcode -> Open Developer Tools (in the statusbar menu) -> iOS Simulator and validate that it works
+  * also: create a test project, build & run unit tests; then remove it
   * Bitrise specific note: download and setup all the required Xcode versions as specified in the Bitrise Dev Center [Xcode version support guideline](http://devcenter.bitrise.io/docs/xcode-version-support.html)